 - Plush and Blood: Katt.

 - In an episode of The Botsmaster, a few of hero Zid Zoolander's Ridiculously Human Robots note their creator's crush on villainess Lady Frenzy.
 So they kidnap her and present her unconscious body in a box to ZZ on his birthday.

 - Aelita of Code Lyoko: Jérémie finds his virtual Magical Girlfriend in suspended animation in Cyberspace.

 - In the DCAU, Superman first finds Supergirl as the last frozen survivor of her homeworld.

 - Lampshaded in one episode of The Simpsons where Marge is eavesdropping on a cellphone conversation between Moe and Carl.
 According to Moe, Groundskeeper Willie ordered a mail-order bride from some other country, but refused to pay a shipping fee, resulting in the girl stuck in the crate at the post office.
 (We have to take Moe's word on this here, but weirder things have happened on this show...)

 - This is supposedly how Julius Caesar and Cleopatra met for the first time (she was hidden in a rolled-up carpet, rather than a box, though).

 - Hugo de Groot, a Dutch writer in the 17th century was imprisoned in castle Loevestein.
-Every month the guards would replace his bookcase.
+Every month the guards would replace his bookcase, which consisted of a large wooden trunk.
 Guess how he escaped.